 Rose has always sort the best of teachers and is appreciative of the depth of experience that they all have.
 These teachers have brought many things from how to convey tai chi in the simplist ways to how to move through life.
 Her other interests include systema which is a Russian soft martial art looking at the essentials of self defence in a relaxed and efficient way.

-Rose has an M.A. in psychology and enjoys the stress reduction aspects of tai chi as well as some of the beautiful imagery.
-Rose has represented New Zealand in taichi and pushhands as well as appearing in books on classic tai chi (Traditional Yang Style Tai Qi Quan: A detailed explanation in Chinese and English by Tang Yu-Shiun).
+Rose has an M.A. in psychology and loves that science is creating a greater understanding of these ancient practices.
+Rose has represented New Zealand in taichi and push-hands as well as appearing in books on classic tai chi (Traditional Yang Style Tai Qi Quan: A detailed explanation in Chinese and English by Tang Yu-Shiun).

 Rose's interest in health and wellbeing extends beyond Tai Chi.
-She does individual energy healing sessions, works with nutrition to offer individualised nutrition plans and highlights other resources that might work for you.
+She does individual energy healing sessions, works with nutrition to offer individualized nutrition plans, and highlights other resources that might work for you.
 She has studied nutrition through T Colin Campbell Centre at Cornell University.
-Rose's interest in health and wellbeing has been pragmatic having elderly parents to look after, a child with health issues and having experienced chronic fatigue.
+Rose's interest in health and wellbeing is pragmatic having had elderly parents to look after, children with health issues, and having experienced chronic fatigue.
 Tai chi has been excellent for her because of the efficiencies for energy and controlling the mind.

-Rose began teaching Tai Chi over 25 years ago.
+Rose began teaching Tai Chi over 30 years ago.
 She has taught full time and was one of the first teachers employed by the ACC falls prevention program.
-Rose has seen some fabulous results over ther years, people moving out of wheelcchairs to significantly improving their arthritis, improving backs, feeling calmer to name a few.
+Rose has seen some fabulous results over the years, people moving out of wheelchairs to significantly improving their arthritis, improving backs, feeling calmer to name a few.
 Rose has taught tai chi teachers, in work environments, children, one to one, in retirement villagers at hospital level and with dementia patients.
 Rose is dedicated to passing on the benefits of this ancient art.